 More About Elijah

 Elijah grew up in Nyack and graduated from Nyack High School in 2002.
-He currently works as a senior research planner at Pattern for Progress, a Newburgh-based non-profit focused on regional planning and local government issues throughout the Hudson Valley.
+He currently works as the Legislative Director for State Senator James Skoufis, who represents northern Rockland County and parts of Orange and Ulster Counties.
+He formerly worked as a senior research planner at Pattern for Progress, a Newburgh-based non-profit focused on regional planning and local government issues throughout the Hudson Valley.
 From 2014-2016 he worked as Executive Assistant to former Orangetown Supervisor Andy Stewart, and managed Andy’s successful re-election campaigns in 2013 and 2015.
 From 2009-2013 he worked in the Rockland County offices of Congressman Eliot Engel and Congresswoman Nita Lowey.
 In 2011 he was a Democratic nominee for Orangetown Town Council.
 A former elementary school teacher, he holds a bachelors in history and government from Cornell University and a masters in city and regional planning from Rutgers.

 He was appointed to the Nyack Village Board in April, 2017 to fill a vacancy created when Trustee Doug Foster resigned from the Board.
 On November 7, 2017 he was elected to a two year term on the Village Board.
 His current term expires on December 31, 2019.